DaviSpindola/starcomvc/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+> Some tests should be more careful and so have a question related to the polyfill matchmedia

 ### `yarn run build`

 Builds the app for production to the `build` folder.<br>